salesmiguelz/100-days-of-code/log.md

 **Thoughts**: It was very cool to use Laravel components for the first time, because they are very easy to use and can make a lot easier to build the layout of my app.

+### Day 2: January 19, 2022.

+**Today's Progress**: Changed the navbar colors and the <a> titles on the blog.
+Created a Post card to be displayed on the home page, linking to the full post.
+I'm still working only on the front-end.

+**Thoughts**: I chose a color palette yesterday but implementing it on the blog makes me think it doesn't suit correctly.
+I will try it out another one in the next few days.
+The home page is not responsive yet.
+Hope Bootstrap helps me in this matter.